xanadu-lang/xats2js/docgen/CodeBook/Hello/README.md

 accessible externally, that is, outside the file (which is treated as a module of some sort).

-The expression `$exname()` indicates to the compiler (xats2js) that the generated function corresponding to `ATS_hello` in JS should be given the same name.
-As can be expected, name correspondence is a central issue in any kind of co-programming.
+The special expression `$exname()` indicates to the compiler (xats2js) that the generated JS function corresponding to `ATS_hello` should be given the same name.
+As can be expected, name correspondence (that is, mapping names in code from one language to another) is a central issue in any kind of co-programming.
+And anyone implementing a compiler should be aware of this issue very well.

 The keyword `implfun` initiates the implementation of a declared name (which refers to a function in this case).